Dr. Fred Harris, Jr., Music Director

 Kenneth Amis, Assistant Conductor

-There are four parts to the audition:
+There are three parts to the Spring 2024 audition:

-1. Chromatic scale through your entire range.
+1. Chromatic scale through your entire range (or basic rudiments in the case of snare drum)

 2. Sight-reading.